ibm-cloud-docs/vmwaresolutions/cr/cr_addingclusters.md

 Based on your selected configuration for the cluster, the estimated price is instantly generated and displayed in the **Summary** pane.
 Click **Pricing details** to generate a PDF document with the price summary for the {{site.data.keyword.vmwaresolutions_short}} resources.

 You can also add the provisioned resources to the {{site.data.keyword.cloud_notm}} estimate tool, by clicking **Add to estimate**.
-The estimate tool is useful if you want to get an approximate price of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider to purchase.
+The estimate tool is useful if you want to get an approximate price of the selected {{site.data.keyword.vmwaresolutions_short}} resources together with other {{site.data.keyword.cloud_notm}} resources that you might consider purchasing.

 ## Procedure to add clusters to Cyber Recovery instances
 {: #cr_addingclusters-procedure}